the-isf-academy/making-with-code/content/cs10/unit00/project/_index.md

 ### [Success Claims]

 Successful computer scientists should be able to make the following claims:
-- I can thoughtfully plan a large computer science project.
+- I can thoughtfully plan a large computer science project prior to coding.
+    - I can consider social interactions in the design of my database and API
-    - I can consider the components of my project before coding
+    - I can consider the structure of my database table
-    - I can design the API architecture
+    - I can design the API architecture with appropirate HTTP methods and payload
+    - I can identify an appropriate Minimum Viable Product (MVP)
 - I can develop my project iteratively over time
-    - I can track the development of my project by successfully committing to Github at least once per class work day
+    - I can track the development of my project by successfully committing to Github at least once per work session
-    - I can track my current progress and next steps using specific commit messages
+    - I can track my current progress and next steps by writing specific commit messages
-    - I can test my code in small chunks
+    - I can work on my project in small chunks
-    - I can identify a Minimum Viable Product (MVP) and complete it before adding additional features
-- I can independently write model architecture
+- I can independently write database architecture
+  - I can define the SQL table with appropriate data types and default values
-  - I can independently build a model with necessary features
+  - I can write abstract helper functions that execute SQL to interact with the database
-  - I can write fields with appropriate data types
+  - I can write abstract functions to interact with the database
-  - I can write methods to simplify code
+  - I can write helper functions to format a row as JSON
+- I can independently write API architecture
+  - I can write HTTP requests endpoints with appropriate payload(s)
+  - I can return descriptive and accurate JSON with appropriate HTTP status codes
+  - I can return helpful error messages with appropriate HTTP status codes
 - I can write code with readability in mind
-- I can independently write endpoint architecture
-  - I can independently write GET and POST requests
-  - I can design endpoints with user experience in mind
-  - I can return descriptive and accurate JSON
+  - I can use descriptive names for modules, functions, and variables
-  - I can return helpful error messages
-  - I can write code with readability in mind
+  - I can write comments to describe functions and complex pieces of the code
-- I can write documentation with public use in-mind
-  - I can write a README.md that is clear enough for someone with no prior knowledge of my project to understand
+  - I can write a `/help` endpoint that is clear enough for someone with no prior knowledge of my project to understand by providing the HTTP method, route name, and description
-  - I can write a README.md that is complete and accurate to my final project

 *Keep these success claims in mind when coding your project and assessing yourself.*